justpy-org/justpy/docs/tutorial/custom_components.md

 At the end of the event handler, we check if `changed` is `True`.
 If it is, we check whether the instance has a change event handler.
 We do this by using the method `has_event_function` which is a basic method of all JustPy components.

-If there is a change event handler and if it does, we run the Calculator event handler using the `run_event_function` method.
+If there is a change event handler, we run the event handler using the `run_event_function` method which is also a basic method of all JustPy components.

 This method takes two arguments in addition to `self`.
 The first is the event type.
-The second, is the dictionary we want to be passed as the second positional argument to the event handler.
+The second, is the dictionary we want passed as the second positional argument to the event handler.
 This is what we usually designate as `msg` in our event handlers.

  Before calling `run_event_function` we modify some values in `msg` to make it more informative.
 In general, you would create the appropriate `msg` for how you believe the component will be used.
 In our case we have added the `button_text` key which stores the text of the last button that was clicked and that generated the change event.

-Please note that `run_event_function` is an async method and therefore since `calculator_click` awaits it, it needs to be a coroutine also and is defined using async.
+!> Please note that `run_event_function` is an async method and therefore since `calculator_click` awaits it, it needs to be a coroutine also and is defined using async.

 ### Adding a <span style="color: red">model</span> attribute